 The information laid out above under "Knowing When to Get a Hoisting License" explains in full detail that all specified equipment, regardless of how it's being used, requires a license if you are in the driver's seat with the machine turned on.

 How You Can Get a Hoisting License in Massachusetts

 For those who need to carry a hoisting license in Massachusetts, the next natural question is, how do I obtain one?
 The Massachusetts government has dictated the following in regards to obtaining licensure:

 “To obtain a license, hoisting operators must be 18 years old, complete an application, and successfully pass an exam covering all working parts of the hoisting machinery, safe operating practices, hand signals, and inspection procedures.”

 The exam is difficult, so it’s a good idea to enroll in a course that prepares you for the examination.

 If you are wondering how you can get a hoisting license in Massachusetts, our At Leisure team is here to help.
 We offer both initial licensure courses and renewal options.
-Our courses are done at your leisure, allowing you to work towards the licenses you need in your own time.
-Reach out to learn more about how our courses work or sign up to begin earning your hoisting license today.
+Our courses can be completed at your leisure, allowing you to work towards the licenses you need in your own time.
+Contact us to learn more about how our courses work or register for an account to begin earning your hoisting license today.